Springtime Easter Bonnet - made from paper

 For the base of the hat, we cut a sheet of green A4 card in half to create two long strips, & cut thin triangular shapes from the other sheet to create strands of grass.
 (If you haven't got any coloured card, you could colour/paint the inside of a cereal packet.

-To create the flowers, Minnie took a look at our mini daffodil plant & observed the shape & size of each flower before creating her own daffodil shapes.
+To create the flowers, my girl took a look at our mini daffodil plant & observed the shape & size of each flower before creating her own daffodil designs.
 She cut these out & we attached them to the green pipe cleaners using sticky tape.

-For the centre of the flowers Minnie scrunched up sections of orange tissue paper.
+For the centre of the flowers we scrunched up sections of orange tissue paper.

-We added a few ladybirds & butterflies (using the scraps of paper & foam) & turned our hat into an 'eye spy' game.
-Minnie loved this, & it was great to hear her using the correct letter in each of her descriptions.
-Who'd a thought you could explore literacy in an Easter bonnet! ;-)
+We added a few ladybirds & butterflies using the scraps of paper & stickers.
+These additions turned the Easter hat into an 'eye spy' game which my girl loved.
+Who'd a thought you could explore literacy with an Easter bonnet!

-This hat has been paraded around the garden & house on several occasions & I love watching the daffodils swaying around as Minnie dashes about!
+This hat has been paraded around the garden & house on several occasions & I love watching the daffodils swaying around as my girl dashes about!
+She's looking forward to wearing it out & about next week.

-A bright hat to welcome the arrival of Spring or celebrate Easter, & a neat way to explore shapes, measurements, size, colour, design, creativity, nature, & imagination.
+A bright hat to welcome the arrival of Spring & celebrate Easter.